gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 It has consequences.
 It is the substrate of everything.

-And understanding it —
+And understanding it,
-truly understanding it —
+truly understanding it,
 will require physics we have not yet found.

 *"The vacuum is not empty.*